AndreaFel/IR-Project/README.md

     - the orientation (integer of float are booth accepted)
     - Select `y` if you want to see the real time feedback or `n` if you are interested only in the final result.
 - To stop the program enter `q` end press `ENTER` on the terminal where you run `rosrun assignment_1 goal_sender`

+For start the assignment 2 follow these instructions:

+- Open a terminal and go to `catkin_ws` folder
+- Run the command `catkin build`